Feb 25, 2014 01:38PM

 His Wikipedia page is a Who’s Who of sci-fi, fantasy, and horror authors.
 Max Brooks (World War Z), Stephen King, Peter Straub, and Ray Bradbury (The Devil’s Wine), William Peter Blatty (40th editions of The Exorcist and Legion), and most recently, Charles Dickens (A Christmas Carol, 170th anniversary edition) have all produced books that now proudly carry a Caniglia illustration.
 Anne Rice’s 38th anniversary edition of Interview with a Vampire will also be getting one of his custom covers.

 “I guess people labeled me early on.
 Oh, he’s a horror artist,” Caniglia says.
 Well, he is nominated for a Hugo award this year.
 “I mean, my work’s about the human condition, so that’s everything.
 That’s love and death.
 I love the idea of redemption.
 Life throws everything it can at you.
 That perseverance that individuals have, I’ve just fallen in love with it.”

 To convey the multiple facets of humanity, Caniglia exercises multiple facets of artistry.
 He works in oils, screen-printing, sculpture, and bronze, to name a few.
-The self-portrait he painted for this cover of Omaha Magazine, however, is something relatively new to his
+The self-portrait he painted for this cover of Omaha Magazine, however, is something relatively new to his body of work.